-1. TOEFL, IELTS, or Duolingo scores must be submitted to the Office of Admissions by November 15th.
+1. TOEFL, IELTS, Duolingo, ACT or SAT scores must be submitted to the Office of Admissions by November 15th.

-- TOEFL scores can be sent using institutional code: 4853
+- TOEFL - 80 or higher.
+Scores can be sent using institutional code: 4853

-- Duolingo scores can be sent by logging into your duolingo account, select the "Send
+- Duolingo - 105 or higher.
+Scores can be sent by logging into your duolingo account,

 - More information about the Graduate English Language Proficiency requirements through